 One of key messages from this year’s Africa Energy Indaba, held recently at the Sandton Convention Centre, is that the global energy landscape has changed beyond recognition and that South Africa and its neighbours will have to lead the way in meeting the energy needs of the sub-continent within this global context.

-balancing poverty & sustainability
+Balancing poverty and sustainability

 For Government, the challenge is to balance our urgent need to tackle poverty and underdevelopment, which requires energy for health, education and other social considerations as well as to fuel growth, while bearing in mind the imperative for a sustainable energy future.